Model-independent cosmological inference after the DESI DR2 data with improved inverse distance ladder: INTRODUCTION

 In early-time solutions, new physics is introduced to reduce the sound horizon, $r_\mathrm{d}$, thereby increasing $H_0$ while preserving the baryon acoustic oscillation (BAO) measurement of $r_\mathrm{d} H_0$.
-One realization involves modifying expansion history by introducing additional energy components around the epoch of matter-radiation equality, such as early dark energy~\cite{Poulin:2018cxd, Karwal:2016vyq, Mortsell:2018mfj, Kamionkowski:2014zda, Berghaus:2019cls} or extra neutrino species~\cite{Zhang:2014dxk,Zhao:2016ecj,Zhao:2017urm,Feng:2019jqa,Kreisch:2019yzn, Wyman:2013lza, Sakstein:2019fmf}.
+One realization involves modifying expansion history by introducing additional energy components around the epoch of matter-radiation equality, such as early dark energy~\cite{Poulin:2018cxd, Karwal:2016vyq, Mortsell:2018mfj, Kamionkowski:2014zda, Berghaus:2019cls} or extra neutrino species~\cite{Zhang:2014dxk,Zhao:2016ecj,Zhao:2017urm,Feng:2019jqa,Kreisch:2019yzn, Wyman:2013lza, Sakstein:2019fmf, Zhang:2014nta}.
 Alternatively, early-time solutions may also involve modifying the recombination history~\cite{Sekiguchi:2020teg, Chiang:2018xpn, Mirpoorian:2024fka} or introducing primordial magnetic fields~\cite{Jedamzik:2020krr, Jedamzik:2025cax, Jedamzik:2013gua}.
-However, these early-time solutions are in tension with other cosmological observables, such as the fluctuation amplitude $\sigma_8$ and the integrated Sachs-Wolfe effect, as discussed in the no-go arguments of Refs.~\cite{Hill:2020osr, Krishnan:2020obg, Jedamzik:2020zmd, Vagnozzi:2023nrq, Dutta:2019pio}.
-Late-time solutions modify the Hubble parameter $H(z)$ in the late universe, so that it can accommodate the SH0ES $H_0$ result locally while leaving the CMB anisotropy spectrum unchanged, such as the deformation of the dark-energy equation of state \cite{Wang:2016lxa,Agrawal:2019lmo, Li:2019yem,Li:2004rb,Shapiro:2000dz}, modified gravity \cite{Aluri:2022hzs,Capozziello:2011et,DeFelice:2010aj}, parameter transitions in the late universe \cite{Mortonson:2009qq,Kazantzidis:2019nuh}.
+However, these early-time solutions are in tension with other cosmological observables, such as the fluctuation amplitude $\sigma_8$\footnote{However, using $\sigma_8$ may bias the comparison between models with high $H_0$ and $\Lambda \mathrm{CDM}$, since the reference scale $R=8h^{-1}~\mathrm{Mpc}$ depends on $h$, which changes the interpretation of $\sigma_8$ \cite{Forconi:2025cwp, Sanchez:2020vvb}.} and the integrated Sachs-Wolfe effect, as discussed in the no-go arguments of Refs.~\cite{Hill:2020osr, Krishnan:2020obg, Jedamzik:2020zmd, Vagnozzi:2023nrq, Dutta:2019pio}.
+Late-time solutions modify the Hubble parameter $H(z)$ in the late universe, so that it can accommodate the SH0ES $H_0$ result locally while leaving the CMB anisotropy spectrum unchanged, such as the deformation of the dark-energy equation of state \cite{Wang:2016lxa,Agrawal:2019lmo, Li:2019yem,Li:2004rb,Shapiro:2000dz, Zhang:2012uu, Li:2012spm, Zhang:2015rha, Feng:2016djj}, modified gravity \cite{Aluri:2022hzs,Capozziello:2011et,DeFelice:2010aj}, and parameter transitions in the late Universe \cite{Mortonson:2009qq,Kazantzidis:2019nuh}.
 Analogous to early-time solutions, various no-go arguments have also been raised against the late-time scenarios.
 The requirement of consistency between low redshift cosmological distance measurements from BAO and SNe imposes strong constraints on the late-time solutions \cite{Benevento:2020fev,Yang:2021flj}.
-Moreover, these solutions cannot reconcile the $H_0$ tension and $\sigma_8$ tension simultaneously, as Refs.~\cite{Guo:2018ans,Gao:2021xnk,Heisenberg:2022gqk,Dutta:2019pio,Alestas:2021xes} pointed out.
+Moreover, these solutions cannot reconcile the $H_0$ tension and $S_8$ tension\footnote{The $S_8$ tension is alleviated as indicated by the updated Kilo-Degree Survey cosmic shear constraints with improved redshift distribution estimation and calibration, which found consistency ($0.73\sigma $) with Planck \cite{Wright:2025xka}.} simultaneously, as Refs.~\cite{Guo:2018ans,Gao:2021xnk,Heisenberg:2022gqk,Dutta:2019pio,Alestas:2021xes} pointed out.